liuiu030/liuiu030/README.md

 ### Hi, I'm Anne.

 I do for money: Direction Brand & Marketing at [FSB Franz Schneider Brakel](https://www.fsb.de/).
 I studied image sience and gender studies when it was NOT cool once in Berlin.
+I like the poetic and slow internet.

 I translate many years of creative direction into digital architectures.
 I dislike that Juniors are not enabled in times of AI. because there is simply no time atm.
 Thats why I turn my learings and management skills and proven classivs into practical Claude skills as shortcuts on the side.
 Because I had generous teachers, and there is no reason to gatekeep.
 I only publish a new one when I notice in my own team that something is actually missing.
 BUT DISCLAIMER: before you use this: read about it!
 There is absolutley no sense to use frameworks you have no clue about.
 Cheers.